beshkin/beshkin.github.io/COMMENTS.md

 ### NestJS and DB
 Have no idea how to deal with NestJS and database in github pages.
 Looked through many forums, documentation and still not working.

+## Own server deploy
+For a while decided to deploy to own server - [http://test.caniswitchonlight.com/](http://test.caniswitchonlight.com/)